lewagon/dotfiles/04-Front-End/08-Templating/05-Todo-List-React/README.md

 This is data that could potentially change over time.
 For example, we might want to add or remove an item from our to-do items array in the future.
 How do we handle changing data in React?

 We use the [`React.useState`](https://react.dev/reference/react/useState) function.
-This is a React function, or, as React people like to call it, a "hook", that lets us define variables whose values might change over time in our app.
+This is a React function, or, as React people like to call it, a [hook](https://react.dev/reference/react), that lets us define variables whose values might change over time in our app.

 Let's change our `App()` function like this: